ccdc-sandbox/COMCIFS_Structure_Prediction_Dictionary/README.md

     * `Forcefields`: A working draft for a dictionary specifically dedicated to describing force-field-based CSP methods in detail.
 We welcome contributions and feedback on this draft.

-2. `SharedLandscapes/` This is the public repository for CSP landscapes submitted by researchers.
+2. `SharedMethods/` This is a public repository for CSP methodologies submitted by researchers.
 The data here is shared openly to foster collaboration and transparency in the field.
 Our team will use the dictionaries described above to curate your submission and ensure it can be properly described.